bswhitneyWM/Data410-Project4/index.md

 ![](tree.png)

 If a tree was constructed to its full depth, there will be no difference between a leaf-wise construction and a level-wise construction.
 The only difference between the two is the order in which the tree is constructed.
-However, in many scenarios researchers or analysts do not build trees to their full depth which means the order in which it is constructued is very important.
-Since a leaf-wise method uses accuracy as it's splitting criteria, it often times generates a competitive model with low error faster than a tree constructed using a level-wise method would.
+However, in many scenarios researchers or analysts do not build trees to their full depth which means the order in which it is constructed is very important.
+Since a leaf-wise method uses accuracy as it's splitting criteria, it often generates a competitive model with low error faster than a tree constructed using a level-wise method would.

 One of the biggest difficulties with using LightGBM is choosing the proper hyperparameters for the model.
 There are tons of hyperparameters to mess around with and it is difficult to know which ones are important to the model's performance and which ones have minimal impact.
 Similar to decision trees, the max depth of the tree and the minimum amount of data needed in each leaf node are some of the key hyperparameters for tuning the model.
 A resource with clear and in-depth descriptions of the most relevant hyperparameters can be found [here](https://medium.com/@pushkarmandot/https-medium-com-pushkarmandot-what-is-lightgbm-how-to-implement-it-how-to-fine-tune-the-parameters-60347819b7fc).

 ## Application

-Similar to the Boosted Regressions conducted above, I did a corssvalidation with 5 splits to measure the effectiveness of the LightGBM algorithm for predicting the compressive strength of concrete.
+Similar to the Boosted Regressions conducted above, I did a crossvalidation with 5 splits to measure the effectiveness of the LightGBM algorithm for predicting the compressive strength of concrete.
 I measured both the MSE and MAE and recorded the crossvalidated means at the end.

 ```python
 import lightgbm as lgb